masakhane-io/masakhane-mt/README.md

- # Masakhane - A living machine translation project for Africans, by Africans
+ # Masakhane - A living collection of NLP projects for Africans, by Africans

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)